ugent-library/old-people-service/README.md

 * Notes:

-  * If GISMO states that a person belongs to an organization that does not exist yet in the database, then processing is stopped, and no ack is sent.
-Please make sure that organizations are processed first.
-No attempt is made to store the reported organization gismo identifier, and create the relation later.
+  * If GISMO states that a person belongs to an organization that does not exist yet in the database, then an organization is made automatically with that organization's gismo_id as only known attribute.
   * Every GISMO person message needs to have an ugent_id.
 Without an ugent_id one cannot link with the ugent ldap.